+Section 162(m).
 The Company believes that all compensation paid or payable to its executive officers covered under Section 162(m) of the Internal Revenue Code will qualify for deductibility under such Section.
-The Company's compensation policies apply equally to all of its executive officers, including the Chief Executive Officer.

 Submitted by the Compensation Committee of the Board of Directors.